jarpy/shakersynth/README.md

 C:\Users\jarpy\AppData\Local\Shakersynth\shakersynth.yml
 ```

-Edit this file to set some important options like the sample rate, output volume
+You may need to edit this file to set some important options like the
-and frequency of the sound sent to the bass shakers.
+sample rate and output volume.

 If you delete the file, it will be recreated with the current defaults.